She/her

 How it works

 If we do decide to work together, sessions are 50 minutes, usually weekly, and I charge £50 per session.
-I offer a limited number of low-cost spaces starting at £10; please feel free to ask me about this.
+I offer a limited number of low-cost spaces; please feel free to ask me about this.

 If you’d like to discuss working together and to set up an initial chat, please contact me at: ewsussextherapy@gmail.com